Migration from IMAP source to Exchange 2013/2016

 Step 8: Installation and activation of CodeTwo Exchange Migration

-In the case of migration from IMAP the program can be installed anywhere e.g. on a workstation outside source and target domains, however, it will most likely works the best if installed directly on the target Exchange Server.
+In the case of migration from IMAP the program can be installed anywhere, e.g. on a workstation outside source and target domains, however, it will most likely work best if installed directly on the target Exchange Server.

 II.
 Migration process

 Once the program's installation is completed, you will see the Dashboard view.
-Click Create a new migration job link on How to start tile.
-You will first encounter a question regarding the type of the source server.
-Once you choose IMAP server, a wizard will pop-up which allows you to configure connection to your IMAP source.
-You need to go through those steps:
+Click Create a new migration job link on the How to start card.
+Select the source server type: IMAP.
+The create IMAP migration job wizard will open.
+Set the name of the job and hit Next to proceed to the Source mailboxes step.
+If this is your first migration job, you will need to configure connection to your source IMAP server.
+Click Add new source connection and a wizard will open.
+You need to go through these steps:

 - Server connection - in this step, you need to choose your IMAP source and some connection settings.